victor-cody/victor-cody/README.md

 ## Hello Stranger, I'm Victor 👋

 Software engineer and Technical writer.
-I specialize in creating approachable software content that isn't boring, hard to understand, and resonates with developers.
-In other words, I'm into DevRel 🥑
+I specialize in translating complex technical information into clear, concise bits that aren't boring and resonate with developers.
+In other words, I'm into DevRel 🥑.

 <br/>